kylefernandadams/jruby-cmis/README.md

 puts doc.name
 ```

 Note: When you create a docuemtn it will return an actual Java OpenCMIS Document object.
 That means you have access to everything it provides.
-The JavaDoc can be found here: http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/client/api/Document.html
+[More information can be found in the JavaDoc for the Document interface](http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/client/api/Document.html)

 #### Download a document to your local disc